-- Determine whether leases entered into by the College either as a lessor or a lessee are operating or finance leases.
+- Determine whether the going concern basis of preparation remains appropriate, as described on page 29. - Determine whether leases entered into by the College either as a lessor or a lessee are operating or finance leases.
 These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis. - Determine whether there are indicators of impairment of the College's tangible assets.
 Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit.